ReyRoi/handcricket/README.md

-# handcricket
+# Handcricket
-This is a simple Handcricket Game built using Javascript
+This is a simple Handcricket Game built using Javascript.....